-Counseling is a relationship between people that works in part because of clearly defined rights and responsibilities held by each person.
-As a client in counseling, you have certain rights and responsibilities that are important for you to understand.
-There are also legal limitations to those rights that you should be aware of.
-I, as your counselor, have corresponding responsibilities to you.
+Counseling is a relationship that works in part because of clearly defined rights and responsibilities held by each person.
+As a client in counseling, it is important that you understand your rights and responsibilities.
+You should also be aware of the legal limitations to those rights.
+As your I have corresponding responsibilities to you.
 These rights and responsibilities are described in the following sections.

 Goals of Counseling

 There can be many goals for the counseling relationship.
-Some of these will be long term goals such as improving the quality of your life, learning to live with mindfulness and self-actualization.
+Some of these will be long term goals such as improving the quality of your life, learning to live with mindfulness, and improved self- concept.
 Others may be more immediate goals such as decreasing anxiety and depression symptoms, developing healthy relationships, changing behavior or decreasing/ending drug use.
-Whatever the goals for counseling, they will be set by the clients according to what they want to work on in counseling.
-The counselor may make suggestions on how to reach that goal but you decide where you want to go.
+Whatever the goals for counseling, they will be set by the client according to their personal goals.
+As your counselor, I may make suggestions on how to reach that goal but you decide where you want to go.

 Risks/Benefits of Counseling

 Counseling is an intensely personal process which can bring unpleasant memories or emotions to the surface.
 There are no guarantees that counseling will work for you.
 Clients can sometimes make improvements only to go backwards after a time.
 Progress may happen slowly.
 Counseling requires a very active effort on your part.
 In order to be most successful, you will have to work on things we discuss outside of sessions.

 There are many benefits to counseling.
 Counseling can help you develop coping skills, make behavioral changes, reduce symptoms of mental health disorders, improve the quality of your life, learn to manage anger, learn to live in the present and many other advantages.